 - Transactional – Searches performed with the intent to buy a product or purchase a service.
 These searches are the most competitive ones as they’re targeting consumers at the consideration stage.
 Keywords usually include phrasing like “Discount”, “Promotion”, “Top [product]”, “[product] vs [product]”, “buy [product] online”, “best [product] for [specific target group]”.

-To align your marketing efforts with the needs and perceptions of users and drive up real results thorough intent based SEO, you have to consider the reason your buyer personas are searching for something, understand their behavior and have a ready-to-go plan to convert them to leads.
+To align your marketing efforts with the needs and perceptions of users and drive up real results through intent-based SEO, you have to consider the reason your buyer personas are searching for something, understand their behavior and have a ready-to-go plan to convert them to leads.

-As you most probably know, it’s not only important to select the focus keyword of every page based on search volume, but also on difficulty.
-There’re many tools to help you such as Google Keyword Planner, WordStream’s Keyword Tool, and Soovle.
+As you most probably know, it’s not important to just select the focus keyword of every page based on search volume, but also on difficulty.
+There are many tools to help you such as Google Keyword Planner, WordStream’s Keyword Tool, and Soovle.
 However, keyword tools usually do not take into account the intent of the user.